omarabid/rust-companies/README.md

 #### Medical Software

-* [Dedalus Healthcare](https://www.dedalus.com/dach/de/) - We use Rust for our 3D visualization of medical image data in our healthcare software products.
+* [Dedalus Healthcare](https://www.dedalus.com/dach/de/) - We use Rust for 3D visualization of medical image data in our healthcare software products.

 #### Automation | CI/CD